 Scotland is one of those places that changes you.
 It’s beautiful and rugged.
 It’s full of history, legends, castles, and remnants of lives lived before our time – love stories, and life stories.
-Join myself and co-instructor Gavin Hardcastle on our 7 day Scotland Photography Workshop and make this incredible place part of your story.
-We will show you how to capture the magic of Scotland while teaching you how to create fine-art quality images.
+Join me on my 7 day Scotland Photography Workshop and make this incredible place part of your story.
+I will show you how to capture the magic of Scotland while teaching you how to create fine-art quality images.

 Date: October 17th – 23rd, 2017